 - Earlobe abnormalities – Your earlobes may be unusually large because of a hereditary abnormality.
 If your earlobe is elongated and “fleshy” we can decrease its overall size to make it better fit your overall appearance.

 Earlobe repair is performed in our office under local anesthesia.
 Our surgeon will work with you to decide which technique is most appropriate to provide the most natural and symmetrical results.

 Sutures are usually removed after five days.
 In most cases, ears can be re-pierced three months after surgery.

 We can perform re-piercing for you at an additional charge.

-If you have further questions about earlobe repair, please contact JUVA Skin & Laser Center today or call (888) 610-3133 to schedule an initial consultation with our experienced New York plastic surgeon.
-We serve patients throughout Manhattan and New York City.
+If you have further questions about earlobe repair, please contact JUVA Skin & Laser Center through the form on this page or call (212) 688-5882 to schedule an initial consultation with our board-certified Dermatologic Surgeon.

 Frequently Asked Questions

 How long does earlobe repair take to heal?

 Sutures are typically removed around 2 weeks following earlobe repair.
 The earlobe can be re-pierced once the area has fully healed, which we recommend waiting at least 3 months.